 When evaluating a spelling program, it’s important to consider what works and also what doesn’t work.
 Check out our lists!

 Print awareness is one of five critical pre-reading skills.
-Our free Quick Guide will show you how to help your child develop print awareness and have fun at the same time.
+Help your child develop print awareness and have fun at the same time.